palinalif/TomoriBot/help-commands-draft.md

 - `/config rename` - Change what you want to call me
 - `/config language` - Change my response language
 - `/config timezone` - Set timezone for time-aware responses
-- `/config botpermissions` - Configure what I'm allowed to do
+- `/config permissions` - Configure what I'm allowed to do

 ---